Brazil at the 2012 Summer Olympics: Summary

 The good overall result of the Brazilian team was begun by the judo team during the first days of the Games.
 The first gold medal went to the judoka Sarah Menezes in the women's 48 kg category.
 Menezes was the first Brazilian woman judoka to become an Olympic champion.
 At the Beijing Olympics, she competed at the age of 18 and, inexperienced, was defeated in the first fight.
-The gold medal came with victory by judge's decision decision over Romanian Alina Dumitru, who had been the champion in Beijing.
+The gold medal came with victory by judge's decision over Romanian Alina Dumitru, who had been the champion in Beijing.
 It was also the first gold medal in judo for Brazil in 20 years, the previous was won by Rogério Sampaio, in Barcelona 1992.
 The other 3 medals in judo at the 2012 Olympics were bronze: Felipe Kitadai in men's 60 kg, Mayra Aguiar in women's 78 kg and Rafael Silva in men's +100 kg.

 In the second week of the Games, the Brazilian Olympics team achieved another first; the gymnast Arthur Zanetti won the gold medal in men's rings.
 Arthur Zanetti had already shown his potential in the 2011 World Artistic Gymnastics Championships when he won the silver medal.
 After being 4th place in the qualification to the rings final, with a score of 15.616, he won the gold medal with a score of 15.900.
 He was the first gymnast from Latin America to win an Olympic medal and also the first from the southern hemisphere.